Updated May 22, 2023

 1. Time Suitability

-In today’s modern work culture, teams working on a project are spread throughout the globe, companies do this to achieve diversity in the team, hire specialist and if the specialist is not able to travel due to any reasons, like personal requirements or if the company will bear cost burden of relocation, then specialist can work from his native place.
+In today’s modern work culture, teams working on a project are spread throughout the globe; companies do this to achieve diversity in the team, hire a specialist, and if the specialist is not able to travel due to any reasons, like personal requirements or if the company will bear the cost burden of relocation, then a specialist can work from his native place.
 Thus due to the diverse workforce, a time that suits everyone must be selected so that everyone can participate in this agile standup and are on par with the rest of the team.

 Make sure that the material of substance is being covered and members are not going completely off track.
 A record should be kept of issues discussed in the last agile standup, and minimum time should be taken to give updates on them and then proceed with the day’s issues.
 One should also look out so that all members are contributing and encourage them if they are noted to encourage them to do so.

-The company should not have an agile standup just for the sake of it, it should add value, increase efficiency on some level or the other.
-If this is not happening there should be flexibility in the process to make changes and if needed completely obliterate the process.
+The company should not have an agile standup just for its sake; it should add value and increase efficiency on some level or the other.
+If this is not happening, there should be flexibility in the process to make changes and, if needed, completely obliterate the process.
 Reducing the duration of an agile standup is also a viable option.
-If the team is widespread globally then complete elimination may not be a good idea as you will not know what other members are doing, in that case reducing the duration is a good alternative.
+If the team is widespread globally, then complete elimination may not be a good idea as you will not know what other members are doing; in that case, reducing the duration is a good alternative.

 4. Time Frame

-It is important to have meetings in stipulated Time frames, members need to be allotted time to touch upon precise and pressing issues prior to the stand-up.
-This way, redundant topics would be avoided and focus would remain on major concerns.
+It is important to have meetings in stipulated Time frames; members need to be allotted time to touch upon precise and pressing issues prior to the stand-up.
+This way, redundant topics would be avoided, and the focus would remain on major concerns.

 5. Isolate Issues